-One of the most fascinating stories chronicled in the book is staid, conservative Vanderbilt University’s embrace of the counterculture in the late sixties and the zeitgeist that blossomed between Music Row malcontents and the musically-inclined members of the Vanderbilt student body.
+One of the most fascinating stories chronicled in the book is staid, conservative Vanderbilt University’s embrace of the counterculture in the late '60s and the zeitgeist that blossomed between Music Row malcontents and the musically inclined members of the Vanderbilt student body.
 It’s an intriguing look back at a forgotten era when Nashville was the “hip music city” for the first time — at least to a generation of young musicians whose genetic code could integrate Bobby Dylan with Bobby Bare.

-In addition to discussions of the local scene and forgotten acts like Just Friends, the Babushka Brothers, and Dick Bay and the Bay Area Bombers, the book features a reproduction of an ad for the opening of the Exit/In that appeared in a 1971 issue of the Vanderbilt Hustler.
-The wordy ad promises “…good music (really good music) we don’t put any limits or names on it — such as country, or rock, or folk, or jazz, or blues, or peace-acid-love-do-it-in-the-road-electric-psychedelic-progressive-protest rock.
-(Although you probably won’t find the latter at the EXIT/IN.
+In addition to discussions of the local scene and forgotten acts like Just Friends, The Babushka Brothers and Dick Bay and the Bay Area Bombers, the book features a reproduction of an ad for the opening of Exit/In that appeared in a 1971 issue of the Vanderbilt Hustler.
+The wordy ad promises “ ... good music (really good music) we don’t put any limits or names on it — such as country, or rock, or folk, or jazz, or blues, or peace-acid-love-do-it-in-the-road-electric-psychedelic-progressive-protest rock.
+(Although you probably won’t find the latter at the Exit/In.
 Except maybe on a crazy Sunday.)”

 Streissguth will be at Parnassus Books on Thursday, June 20, to sign copies of Outlaw.